-RISK CATEGORY RISK DESCRIPTION RISK MANAGEMENT Strategic Risk Strategic Risk is defined as adverse strategic decisions, improper implementation of strategic decisions, a lack of responsiveness to industry changes or exposure to economics, market or demographic considerations that affect our market position.
-Board approved strategic objectives Regular reporting to the Board of management activities to achieve objectives KMP's KPI's aligned to strategic objectives Legal, Regulatory and Compliance Risk The risk that the framework of rules, relationships, systems and processes within Platinum does not enforce compliance with the Group's obligations arising as a listed entity and financial services licensee.
-Defined compliance framework with documented policies Training on compliance policies to applicable teams Regulatory change forum monitors impact of new legislation on Platinum's business and products Operational Risk Operational Risk is the risk of losses resulting from inadequate or failed internal processes, people and systems, or from external events.
-Defined risk management framework with supporting policies Independent control testing as part of control self-assessment program Compliance and Risk Department review incidents and breaches to assess control breakdowns and improvements Insurance arrangements cover material insurable risks

-RISK CATEGORY RISK DESCRIPTION RISK MANAGEMENT Outsourcing Risk Outsourcing risk is the risk arising from failure in processes and or controls undertaken by third parties which result in the breakdown in Platinum's ability to provide its services.
-Due diligence review of material service providers undertaken in 2022/23 Legal contracts in place with material services providers Market and Investment Risk Market and Investment Risk is the risk of losses resulting from ineffective investment strategies, management or structures resulting in sustained under performance relative to benchmarks and investment objectives.
-Clearly defined investment strategy Independent pre and post-trade investment mandate compliance monitoring Financial Risk (including Liquidity) Financial Risk is the risk that Platinum or the Schemes cannot meet its contractual, payment or redemption obligations in a timely manner.
-Monitoring of seed capital risks Monitoring of regulatory capital requirements Regular review and approval of cashflow forecasts Information Technology (IT) and Cybersecurity Risk Information Technology (IT) and Cybersecurity Risk is the risk of financial loss, disruption or damage to the reputation of an organisation from a failure of its information technology systems.
-Defined IT security policies Independent security testing Business continuity plan regularly tested Periodic cyber training provided to staff
+RISK CATEGORY RISK DESCRIPTION RISK MANAGEMENT Legal, Regulatory and Compliance Risk The risk that the framework of rules, relationships, systems and processes within Platinum does not enforce compliance with the Group's obligations arising as a listed entity and financial services licensee. • Defined compliance framework with documented policies Training on compliance policies to applicable teams Regulatory change forum monitors impact of new legislation on Platinum's business and products Operational Risk Operational Risk is the risk of losses resulting from inadequate or failed internal processes, people and systems, or from external events. • • • Defined risk management framework with supporting policies Independent control testing as part of control self- assessment program.
+Compliance and Risk Department review incidents and breaches to assess control breakdowns and improvements Insurance arrangements cover material insurable risks Outsourcing Risk Outsourcing risk is the risk arising from failure in processes and or controls undertaken by third parties which result in the breakdown in Platinum's ability to provide its services. • Due diligence review of material service providers undertaken in 2022/23 Legal contracts in place with material services providers Market and Investment Risk Market and Investment Risk is the risk of losses resulting from ineffective investment strategies, management or structures resulting in sustained under performance relative to benchmarks and investment objectives. • Clearly defined investment strategy Independent pre and post-trade investment mandate compliance monitoring Financial Risk (Including Liquidity) Financial Risk is the risk that Platinum or the Schemes cannot meet its contractual, paymen or redemption obligations in a timely manner. t • • Monitoring of seed capital risks Monitoring of regulatory capital requirements Regular review and approval of cashflow forecasts Information Technology (IT) and Cybersecurity Risk Information Technology (IT) and Cybersecurity Risk is the risk of financial loss, disruption or damage to the reputation of an organisation from a failure of its information technology systems. • Defined IT security policies Independent security testing Business continuity plan regularly tested Periodic cyber training provided to staff People, Culture and Conduct Risk People, Culture and Conduct Risk is the uncertainty and potential for loss or failure arising from conduct by employees, directors of service providers that does not align with Platinum's values.
+The risk arising from an inability to attract and retain talent to execute the strategy of Platinum. • • • Clearly defined Business Rules of Conduct (BROC) outlines Platinum's expected standards of behaviour by staff Mandatory training for all staff on the BROC.
+Annual staff attestation of the BROC.
+Launch of employee engagement survey Alignment of long term variable remuneration to future value creation for shareholders Succession planning for key roles across the Group Environmental, Social and Governance Risk Environmental, Social and Governance Risk is the risk arising from inappropriate or inadequate environmental, social or governance (ESG) considerations in business and investment decision making. • Creation and appointment of new Head of Stewardship Stewardship Committee responsible for reviewing ESG developments impacting the Group and monitoring of ESG initiatives